bscheetz/dotfiles/README.md

 Execute the setup.sh file from the dotfiles directory.

 # Useful Setup Commands
-Install Vim packages if they didn't install automatically (they should).
-    execute ":PlugInstall"
-The `setup.sh` script also installs the `pylsp` language server via `nvim-lsp-installer`.
-If needed, you can reinstall it manually inside Neovim:
-    :LspInstall pylsp

 To set up tmux the first time:
     <prefix> + I